Palomino Club (North Hollywood): Movie and television appearances

 The Palomino was a hangout and refuge for struggling actors and stuntmen during their salad days, including Clint Eastwood, a contract bit player at Universal, and stuntman/secondary TV cowboy Hal Needham.
 Both remembered the club when they gained prominence in the industry as directors and sought it as a location.
 The club was featured in several movies including: Every Which Way But Loose (1978) and Any Which Way You Can (1980) starring Clint Eastwood, Geoffery Lewis, Sondra Locke and Ruth Gordon; Minnie and Moskowitz (1971), directed by John Cassavetes; The Other Side of the Mountain Part 2 (1978) starring Marilyn Hassett, Timothy Bottoms, Nan Martin, Belinda J. Montgomery; Hooper (1978) starring Burt Reynolds, Jan-Michael Vincent and Sally Field; and The Junkman (1982), directed by and starring H.B.
 Halicki.
-Appearances on television include CHiPs and T.J.
+Appearances on television include Adam-12 (1974), CHiPs and T.J.
 Hooker ("Finders Keepers" and "Country Action" episodes).
 It also is mentioned prominently multiple times in the pilot episode of The Fall Guy starring Lee Majors and guest starring Lou Rawls.
 Eastwood also later sat in for a set at the piano.